 More acidic cleansers may help combat acne, which may clear up once your pH levels reach below 6.
-On the flipside, more alkaline-based skin care ingredients can help maintain healthy skin in conditions such as eczema and psoriasis.
+More acidic-based skin care ingredients

 Use a skin toner

 Follow up with a moisturizer.
-There are moisturizing oils, lotions, gels, and thick creams for you to choose from.
+You can choose from moisturizing oils, lotions, gels, and thick creams.
 You may even want to adjust your moisturizer for the season, too.

-Exfoliating your skin as often as once a week with gentle exfoliants can be good for your general skin care routine.
+For some, exfoliating your skin as often as once a week with gentle exfoliants can be good for your general skin care routine.
 The type of exfoliation and frequency varies depending on your skin type and needs.

-Maintaining healthy skin may also be assisted with plant acids which can sometimes be used in chemical peels and microdermabrasion products.
-Talk to a dermatologist about these skin care options to see if these can help even out or tone your skin.
+Maintaining healthy skin may also be assisted with acids used in chemical peels and microdermabrasion.
+Talk with a skin care professional about these options to see if these procedures can help even out or tone your skin.

 Read more about how, when, and how often to exfoliate.

-Any specific skin care concerns, such as acne or dermatitis, ought to be addressed with a dermatologist.
+Any specific skin care concerns, such as acne or dermatitis, should be addressed with a dermatologist.
 They can help resolve any underlying skin issues and help you keep your skin healthy.